Wreck Dive, Cirkewwa, Malta

 Experience Needed

 You must be certified to dive to a depth of 30 meters to dive this site.
 We would also recommend Nitrox Diver.
+A Wreck Diver certification is required for any penetration.

 DIVE SITE SPECIFICATION: The P29 Patrol Boat